|

 interesting about this sentence is that the

-Osterhoudt's had dogs.
+Osterhoudt's had dogs at the mill.
 Elmer and Cyril built "grass

 sleds" and used them to sled down Skinners Butte,